kilar95/Data-Analysis---Cyclistics-/README.md

 <img src="https://user-images.githubusercontent.com/104167965/171154790-9ff8070d-ac65-450b-aea2-923576404a17.png" width="600">

-### Visualizing total number of rides and average ride length by day of week
+### Analyzing average ride length of annual and casual members by day of week and total number of rides by day of week

 ```
 trips_v2 %>%